spinofsf/SDC-behavioral-cloning/README.md

 Generator is implemented in the function `generator_images()`

-After the data is augmented, total dataset comprised of ~18K messages.
+After the data is augmented, total dataset comprised of ~18K images.
 The data set was split into training and validation sets at 80/20 ratio after random shuffling.

 ***** Dataset including left and right cameras **********
     Total images   : 18537